GrosSacASac/worka/readme.md

 ### Updates

+#### 6.0.0

+built/worka_script.js and built/worka_require.js removed from git.
+Use npm or run build yourself.

 #### 5.0.0

 Symbol is expected to be defined.
 Cleanup behaviour after error occurs, instead of never settled promised.